Overview of the Child Psychology Internship

 In addition to the required seminars, all interns will attend the department's monthly staff meeting where both administrative and educational issues are addressed.
 In accordance with APA guidelines, each intern will be expected to present case material involving either a psychotherapy case or psychodiagnostic evaluation to the faculty at least once during the training year.

-This commitment is reflected on all levels of our healthcare system and trainees have many avenues to pursue continued growth in their own cultural competence in addition to incorporation of diversity and cultural aspects within clinical supervision.
-Some examples include the core diversity-related seminars for IOL psychology interns and postdoctoral fellows, our IOL Diversity and Equity Committee (open to all trainees), and the IOL “Let’s Talk” forums (the Behavioral Health Network’s monthly open forum to discuss aspects of diversity, equity, and inclusion).
+This commitment is reflected on all levels of our healthcare system and trainees have many avenues to pursue continued growth in their own cultural competence, in addition to the incorporation of cultural perspectives within clinical supervision.
+We do this through seminars for IOL psychology interns and postdoctoral fellows, our IOL committees (open to all trainees) and forums where open sharing is encouraged.

-We welcome applications from trainees from diverse backgrounds.
+We welcome applications from trainees from all backgrounds.
 We encourage you to inform us of any relevant life experiences in your cover letter or essays.